Building WordPress sites taught us that search engines love specificity.

 Why Add GTIN, ISBN, & MPN Schema in WooCommerce and WordPress?

-GTIN, ISBN, and MPN schema properties are types of markup code that you can add to your WordPress website to provide detailed and accurate product information to search engines.
+GTIN, ISBN, and MPN schema properties are specific types of markup code.
+You can add them to your WordPress website to provide accurate product information to search engines.

-This markup can improve your content visibility and improve the SEO of your website.
-When people search for a specific ISBN, GTIN, or MPN, then your products may show up in the search results.
+This markup can improve your content visibility and the SEO of your website.
+When people search for a specific ISBN, GTIN, or MPN, your products may show up in the search results.

 For example, if you run an online store that sells books, then you can add the ISBN schema to increase your website visibility.

-Using schema markup in WooCommerce or WordPress can be a great way to get more clicks to your website from organic search results, leading to more sales.
+Using schema markup in WooCommerce or WordPress is a great way to get more clicks from organic search results.
+This often leads to more sales.

 That being said, let’s see how to easily add GTIN, ISBN, and MPN schema in WordPress and WooCommerce.
 You can use the quick links below to jump to the method you want to use: